khanhptnk/bandit-nmt/README.md

 # bandit-nmt

-We need a little bit more time to clean up the code.
-It will be made ready to use soon.
+Code will be made ready to use soon.